2011 NBA Finals: Broadcast notes

 The Finals were originally projected to begin on Thursday, June 9, but (along with the entire NBA schedule) were pushed up ahead one week to Thursday, June 2 due to negotiations on an impending league-wide lockout at the end of the season.
 They were again pushed ahead to a start date of May 31 as both conference finals series ended in five games.

-The Finals were televised in the United States through ABC, with Mike Breen, Jeff Van Gundy, and Mark Jackson as announcers.
+The Finals were televised in the United States through ABC (which included the respective Miami and Dallas affiliates WPLG and WFAA), with Mike Breen, Mark Jackson and Jeff Van Gundy as announcers.
 Doris Burke was the sideline reporter, while Stuart Scott hosted the championship presentation.
 Scott also hosted the pre-game and halftime shows along with Jon Barry, Michael Wilbon, and Magic Johnson.
 ESPN Radio aired the Finals nationally on radio, with Mike Tirico, Hubie Brown, and Jack Ramsay announcing.

+Until 2014, this is the last Finals to be called entirely by Breen, Van Gundy, and Jackson altogether.